bermi/snapdir/README.md

 ### get-fetch-files-command

-Generates the command or commands required to download to the cache the files defined on a manifest that are not already available locally.
+Generates the command or commands required to download to the cache the files defined on the manifest provided via stdin that are not already available locally.

-    snapdir-${ADAPTER_NAME}-adapter get-fetch-files-command --manifest-"${manifest}" --remote "${remote}" --cache-dir "${cache_dir}"
+    cat generate-manifest-somehow | snapdir-${ADAPTER_NAME}-adapter get-fetch-files-command --remote "${remote}" --cache-dir "${cache_dir}"

 ### get-push-command